RingOV/gis-weather/README.md

 - Select the background and theme weather icons
 - "Compass" with the wind direction, with adjustable angle of rotation
 - Highlighting the high wind
-- Supported weather services:
+- Support weather services:
   - Gismeteo.com
   - Weather.com
   - AccuWeather.com
+- Support SVG and widget scale

 ### **How to Install**